thornxyz/pdf-chat/README.md

   - `200 OK`: JSON array of chat history entries.
   - `404 Not Found`: If the specified PDF is not found.
   - `500 Internal Server Error`: If there is an error retrieving the chat history.

+## High-Level Design (HLD)

+The application is a full-stack system designed to process and interact with PDF documents.
+It consists of two main components: the backend and the frontend.
+Below is an overview of the architecture:

+### Backend

+- **PDF Processing**: Handles the upload and parsing of PDF documents.
+Extracts text and generates embeddings using Google Generative AI.
+- **Question Answering**: Uses LangChain and FAISS to retrieve relevant content and answer user queries.
+- **Database Management**: Stores metadata about uploaded PDFs and chat history in SQLite.
+- **API Layer**: Exposes RESTful endpoints for the frontend to interact with the backend.

+### Frontend

+- **User Interface**: Built with React.js and styled using TailwindCSS.
+Provides an intuitive interface for uploading PDFs, asking questions, and viewing chat history.
+- **State Management**: Manages application state using React hooks.
+- **API Integration**: Communicates with the backend using Axios to fetch and display data.

+### Interaction Flow

+1. User uploads a PDF via the frontend.
+2. The backend processes the PDF, extracts text, and stores embeddings in FAISS.
+3. User submits a question about the PDF.
+4. The backend retrieves relevant content and generates an answer.
+5. The frontend displays the answer and updates the chat history.

+## Low-Level Design (LLD)

+### Backend

+#### Key Components

+1. **API Endpoints**:

+   - `/upload/`: Handles PDF uploads.
+   - `/ask/`: Processes user questions and returns answers.
+   - `/documents/`: Lists all uploaded PDFs.
+   - `/chat-history/{pdf_name}`: Retrieves chat history for a specific PDF.

+2. **PDF Processing**:

+   - Extracts text using PyMuPDF.
+   - Generates embeddings using Google Generative AI.

+3. **Database**:

+   - SQLite database with `documents` and `chats` tables.

+4. **Vector Store**:
+   - FAISS for storing and querying embeddings.

+#### Interactions

+- **PDF Upload**: Validates file type, extracts text, generates embeddings, and stores metadata.
+- **Question Answering**: Retrieves relevant embeddings, generates a response, and logs the interaction.

+### Frontend

+#### Key Components

+1. **Components**:

+   - `App.tsx`: Main application component.
+   - `chat.tsx`: Displays chat history and input field for questions.
+   - `header.tsx`: Displays the application header.

+2. **Pages**:

+   - `index.html`: Entry point for the application.

+3. **API Integration**:

+   - Uses Axios to interact with backend endpoints.

+4. **Styling**:
+   - TailwindCSS for responsive and modern UI design.

+#### Interactions

+- **PDF Upload**: Sends the file to the backend and updates the document list.
+- **Question Submission**: Sends the question to the backend and updates the chat history.

+## Complete Source Code Documentation

+### Backend

+- **`api.py`**:

+  - Defines all API endpoints.
+  - Handles PDF uploads, question answering, and chat history retrieval.

+- **`main.py`**:

+  - Entry point for the backend application.
+  - Initializes the FastAPI app and database.

+- **`database.db`**:

+  - SQLite database file for storing metadata and chat history.

+- **`vectorstores/`**:
+  - Stores FAISS index files for embeddings.

+### Frontend

+- **`src/`**:

+  - Contains all React components and application logic.

+- **`components/`**:

+  - `chat.tsx`: Manages chat interactions.
+  - `header.tsx`: Displays the application header.

+- **`public/`**:

+  - Contains static assets like images and icons.

+- **`vite.config.ts`**:
+  - Configuration file for the Vite build tool.

+### Key Interactions

+1. **PDF Upload**:

+   - Frontend sends the file to `/upload/`.
+   - Backend processes the file and updates the database.

+2. **Question Answering**:

+   - Frontend sends a question to `/ask/`.
+   - Backend retrieves relevant content and generates an answer.

+3. **Chat History**:
+   - Frontend fetches chat history from `/chat-history/{pdf_name}`.
+   - Backend retrieves and returns the chat history from the database.